FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

        If IFLOODWAY = 2, the floodway base flow condition is defined by the DEPFP.OUT from a previous run

-       that lists the maximum flow depth associated with an inflow hydro- graph that represents only the
+       that lists the maximum flow depth associated with an inflow hydrograph that represents only the

        base flow.

-       Run the baseflow run first and then set the IFLOODWAY
+       Run the baseflow run first and then set the IFLOODWAY = 2 and run the flood simulation in the same

-       = 2 and run the flood simulation in the same folder so that a flood arrival time and a peak flood time

-       are reported separately.
+      folder so that a flood arrival time and a peak flood time are reported separately.

        Results in TIME_TO_ABOVE_BASFLOW.OUT